adoorknob/tp/docs/UserGuide.md

 The files are saved as `SirDukeBox.txt` and `DukeFinance.txt`
 > NOTE: Any changes made to the .txt files outside of the
 > functionalities of SirDukeBox (e.g. editing the .txt file manually in notepad)
 > may render its format invalid.
+This may result in `SirDukeBox` being unable
+> to load an existing .txt file